 - Help control situations where tools, such as document converters, demand situations where multiple slave files are required to a master.

 What is a master document?

-Master document is simply a linking file (shall I call it a covering document?).
-Master document contains subdocuments and defines the structure of document as well as document level formatting.
+A master document is simply a linking file (shall I call it a covering document?).
+The master document contains subdocuments and defines the structure of document as well as document level formatting.
 Each subdocument is maintained in separate Word file. [quote name=”Microsoft Support”] A master document contains links to a set of related subdocuments.
 Use a master document to organize and maintain a long document by dividing it into smaller, more manageable subdocuments.
 In a workgroup, store a master document on a network to share ownership of a document by dividing it into individual subdocuments. [/quote] A master document allows you to create a table of contents, index, cross-references, and headers and footersfor all of the subdocuments.
 So, you got a central location to manage all subdocuments.